-Natus is committed to a learning and working environment which provides for the fullest development of the potential of its community members.
-Natus embraces the environmental model of disability as operationalized in the World Health Organizations, definition of disability.
+Excel-Tech Corp. part of the Natus group of Companies is committed to a learning and working environment which provides for the fullest development of the potential of its community members.
+Excel-Tech Corp. embraces the environmental model of disability as operationalized in the World Health Organizations, definition of disability.
 In this model, disability is viewed as a consequence of barriers created by design flaws in the built and human environment.
 It is these design flaws, all human-made, which prevent people with disabilities from full participation in a community.
-Natus is committed to breaking down the barriers which prevent the full inclusion of all of its community members in its living, and working.
+Excel-Tech Corp. is committed to breaking down the barriers which prevent the full inclusion of all of its community members in its living and working.

 The Accessibility for Ontarians with Disabilities Act (AODA) came into effect in Ontario in 2005.
-The AODA applies to both the public and private sectors and its goal is to ensure that all Ontarians with disabilities have full access to goods, services, facilities, accommodations, employment, building structures and premised by January 1, 2025.
-This goal is being achieved through the development, implementation and enforcement of provincially-set accessibility standards:
+The AODA applies to both the public and private sectors and its goal is to ensure that all Ontarians with disabilities have full access to goods, services, facilities, accommodations, employment, building structures and premises by January 1, 2025.
+This goal is being achieved through the development, implementation, and enforcement of provincially set accessibility standards:

 Relevant Links and Documents related to General Requirements: